publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch38A/m__us_usc_t12_s3764.md

     (b) __Effect of statements__

-    The items set forth in subsection (a) of this section shall—
+    The items set forth in subsection (a) shall—

         (1) be prima facie evidence of the truth of such facts in any Federal or State court; and